Ending Preventable Death and Harm Linked to Birth Control

-Important Message: The pill, the patch and the ring (Combination Hormonal Birth Control) are relatively safe, and most women may only experience the more common side effects such as nausea, headaches, dizziness, spotting weight gain, breast tenderness, etc.
+The pill, the patch and the ring (Combination Hormonal Birth Control) are relatively safe for many women who may only experience the more common side effects such as nausea, headaches, dizziness, spotting, weight gain, breast tenderness, etc.

-Unfortunately, the more dangerous side effect of this type of birth control drug (pill, patch & ring) is the increased risk of developing a blood clot which is a very dangerous medical condition which is often overlooked and frequently misdiagnosed.
+Unfortunately, the most dangerous side effect of these estrogen based drugs is death which is rarely discussed in any detail.
+The increased risk of developing a blood clot is an extremely dangerous medical condition which is often overlooked, always understated and frequently misdiagnosed.

-Because your doctor may not take the time to discuss the the serious effects of a blood clot and how to recognize the early warning signals.
+Most doctors do not take the time to properly discuss the the serious effects of a blood clot and how you can recognize these life saving early warning signals.

 1. What are the risks (given in actual numbers) of this method of birth control that you are recommending and what is the worst thing that can happen to me on this particular type of drug?

 4. Specifically, what is the risk of developing a dangerous blood clot on this particular form on birth control and how does this compare to other forms?

 5. What other factors can increase the risk of a blood clot while I am using this form of birth control.

 Download these questions below in preparation to your doctors visit

 IMPORTANT: Information shared on this website is not intended to take the place of the discussion that you should have with your doctor or health provider.
 Do not stop using your current birth control product prior to consulting your doctor.